What’s on this page?

 - Sleep in your own travel sheet.

-What to do if bed bugs infected?
+What to do if you get infected by bed bugs?

 So just take the essential.
 Basic medication is cheap and available in most parts of the world so don’t carry too much and buy on the way.